Nitro Fatty Acids

 Nitro fatty acid formation by electrophilic substitution at the double bond

-Deactivation and catabolism: Reactive nitrogen oxide species react very specifically with γ-tocopherol in vivo to produce a 5-nitro-metabolite and not with α-tocopherol.
+Catabolism: Nitrogen oxide radicals react very specifically with γ-tocopherol in vivo to produce a 5-nitro-metabolite and not with α‑tocopherol.
 Deactivation of nitro fatty acids is achieved mainly by reduction by prostaglandin reductase-1 in the liver with formation of non-electrophilic nitroalkanes, and for example, 9-nitro-oleate infused into mice and 10‑nitro‑oleate given orally to dogs were hydrogenated in part to nitro-stearates, which are not electrophilic, although some of the 9-isomer was desaturated to a nitro-octadecadienoic acid.
-In addition, 10-nitro-oleate was isomerized to 10‑nitro-8-trans-octadecenoate, possibly because of reversible formation of Michael adducts (see below), i.e., deprotonation of the α‑carbon followed by β‑elimination of the thiolate group.
+In addition, 10‑nitro-oleate was isomerized to 10‑nitro-8-trans-octadecenoate, possibly because of reversible formation of Michael adducts (see below), i.e., deprotonation of the α‑carbon followed by β‑elimination of the thiolate group.

-It has long been known that nitric oxide per se is involved in innumerable biological processes in tissues, and in contrast to the prevailing dogma, experimental evidence was obtained in the 1990s that NO inhibited the oxidation of membranes and plasma lipoproteins more potently than α‑tocopherol and in general had anti-inflammatory, antioxidant and tissue-protective effects.
+It has long been known that nitric oxide per se is a factor in innumerable metabolic processes in tissues, and in contrast to the prevailing dogma, experimental evidence was obtained in the 1990s that NO inhibited the oxidation of membranes and plasma lipoproteins more potently than α‑tocopherol and in general had anti-inflammatory, antioxidant and tissue-protective effects.
 Subsequently, the role of nitro fatty acids in mediating these reactions has become apparent.
 It is now well established from experiments both in vitro and in vivo that nitro fatty acids elicit metabolic responses that are generally beneficial, and they are anti-inflammatory mediators with appreciable therapeutic potential.
-They are known to modulate the expression of more than 300 genes crucial for cytoprotective, metabolic and anti-inflammatory responses in addition to direct effects upon enzymes.
-In response to inflammatory stimuli, they may be formed in situ or released from membrane or adipose tissue stores.
+They are known to modulate the expression of more than 300 genes crucial for cytoprotective, metabolic and anti-inflammatory purposes in addition to acting directly upon enzymes.
+On inflammatory stimulation, they may be formed in situ or released from membrane or adipose tissue stores.

-While it is evident that they have biological activities of their own, nitro fatty acids can act by releasing NO, for which there are at least two hypothetical mechanisms although confirmation of the exact mechanism is required.
-This is an important aspect of their metabolism and function and may be a means of delivering NO to remote tissues.
+While it is evident that they can act physiologically on their own, nitro fatty acids can act by releasing NO, for which there are at least two hypothetical mechanisms although confirmation of the exact one is required.
+This is an important aspect of their metabolism and may be a means of delivering NO to remote tissues.

 Reaction with thiols: The main mechanisms and signalling actions of nitro fatty acids are mediated by post-translational modification of proteins by covalent adduction.
 Nitrated unsaturated fatty acids are powerful electrophiles, i.e., the nitro-alkene moiety has strong electron-withdrawing properties that render the β‑carbon electron deficient and thus susceptible to attack by nucleophiles.
 This favours reversible nitroalkylation reactions (Michael reaction) with deprotonated thiolate anions, such as the thiol groups of glutathione and thio-amino acids, as well as the imidazole moiety of histidine and the ε-amino group of lysine residues of proteins, thereby regulating the structure and function of the latter.
 The kinetically rapid but reversible nature of these reactions differentiates nitro fatty acids from other endogenous signalling electrophiles such as the cyclopentanone prostaglandins and aldehydes derived from lipid oxidation, e.g., 4‑hydroxy-2-nonenal, that react more slowly and often irreversibly with nucleophiles.
 Although such post-translational modifications of proteins are non-enzymic in nature, and 184 potential protein targets for nitro-alkylation have been identified in macrophages alone, these reactions appear to be more selective than might be expected.
 Transmembrane proteins in the endoplasmic reticulum and nuclear membranes are most susceptible, and then intact lipids containing nitro fatty acids are the main reactants rather than those in unesterified form.